Dartegnian/shell-scripts/README.md

 ### Restic backup script
 `backup_restic.sh`

 A script for backing up my local folders onto my own cloud storage.
-Needs to be run as root
+Needs to be run as root a d have the proper directories set up.

 ### Backup script
 `backup.sh`